 - Be aware of Competitive advantage.
-Maximise your resources where you possess natural barriers to entry.
+Maximize your resources where you possess natural barriers to entry.

 - Be a Moving target and make it hard for your Competitors to guess your next move.

 - Never overextend yourself and focus on your Core Competencies.
-If you have weak organisational flaws, consolidate your resources in strengthening a few critical areas not all of them at once.
+If you have weak organizational flaws, consolidate your resources in strengthening a few critical areas not all of them at once.